DavidHaslam/Malagasy-Bible-1865/README.md

 It is not known how accurately transcribed the above digitised text source is relative to the corresponding printed edition of the Malagasy Bible.

+### Reference work ###

 A scanned library copy of the **1887 Edition** of the Malagasy Bible with 1656 pages has been found [here](https://archive.org/details/nysoratramasinad00lond).

 This is entitled **Ny Soratra Masina, dia ny Testamenta Taloha sy ny Testamenta Vaovao; Nadika avy tamy ny teny Hebreo sy Grika.
 (Revision Committee's Version, 1887)**.

 This was published in 1889 by the [British and Foreign Bible Society](https://www.biblesociety.org.uk/), is held by the [University of Toronto](https://www.utoronto.ca/), and scanned in 2014.
 AFAICT, this has not been converted to a usable electronic text.
+Nevertheless, this may be useful as a reference work to resolve issues with the digitised source text.

+### Text development ###
+I did a significant amount of detailed text development during December 2018.

+Many of the details are recorded in my email conversations with this [developer](https://github.com/refdoc).

+### Versification ###
+So far, the best fit versification for SWORD is **German** even though the Malagasy Bible was also published as a parallel text edition with a French Bible.

+See [La BIBLE Franco-Malgache](https://web.archive.org/web/20181206105212fw_/http://www.madabibliq.org/Bible_franco-malgache/Bible_table_matieres.htm) **En colonnes parallèles côte à côte, la Bible en français (traduction J.N.
+Darby) et la Bible Malgache.**

 ### License ###
 The Malagasy Bible (1865) is Public Domain.

 ### Project status ###
 Source files and derived files are yet to be uploaded.